namora-fernando/justy-transactions-scraper/README.md

 ⚠️ **Disclaimer**:
 - This project is not affiliated with, endorsed by, or officially connected to **ESB POS** in any way.
 - The scraper was built as a workaround for missing export features and is intended only for internal analytics.
+- The data that represented on the sample data, is only a sample of all real data

 ---